-Dying to see some mindless gore, batshit insane characters go on murder sprees, and have guts flying everywhere?
-Quench your thirst for bloodshed, and broken limbs, and feast upon this definitive list of gory anime.
+Dying to see some mindless gore, insane characters on murder sprees, and have guts flying everywhere?
+Quench your thirst for bloodshed and broken limbs, and feast upon this definitive list of gory anime.
 Brace yourself; they will be decently hard to stomach, I assure you 🙂

 (We will primarily be focusing on shows with more gore than plot, don’t go expecting an Anno Hideaki for all of these anime)